EB Visas

 “Exceptional ability” means that your level of capability is significantly more than is ordinarily seen in the sciences, arts, or business.

-The Employment Third Preference category makes up 28.6 percent of the employment-based visa limit, plus any unused first and Second Preference visas.
+The Employment Third Preference category makes up 28.6 percent of the employment-based visas limit, plus any unused first and Second Preference visas.
 This category is for those holding baccalaureate/bachelor’s degrees, skilled persons, and other workers.
 EB-3 visas require an approved I-140 petition from a U.S. employer, as well as a labor certification from the U.S. Department of Labor (DOL).

 1. “Skilled workers” are persons capable of performing a job requiring at least two years of training or experience;